 Create, find, and share visually appealing Webmixes (web based screens of link "tiles") to share web resources.
-Choose EDU Teachers site tour (a blue tile) to learn more about Symbaloo...more
+Choose EDU Teachers then find the "Tour" (a blue tile) to learn more...more

 Create, find, and share visually appealing Webmixes (web based screens of link "tiles") to share web resources.
-Choose EDU Teachers site tour (a blue tile) to learn more about Symbaloo EDU or begin exploring color-coded links on your own.
+Choose EDU Teachers then find the "Tour" (a blue tile) to learn more about Symbaloo EDU or begin exploring color-coded links on your own.
 Choose the EDU Tools WebMix to find links to classroom resources for social networking, video and image tools, and much more.
 Other WebMixes designed specifically for educators include widgets for classroom use, educational headlines, and much more.
 Tailor web resources to your individual need by creating your own WebMixes.
 Add tiles to instantly connect students with the resources you choose.
 Accounts are free but require a password (and email verification).
 Click "Edit WebMix" to change the background, rename the webmix, and edit the tiles.
 Link tiles to website URL's or RSS feed links.
 Hover over a tile to bring up a simple menu.
 Click "edit" to paste the URL of the resource, enter a title, and change icons and colors.
 Select any name to be displayed on the tile.
 Be sure to click "Done editing" when finished, and then "Share" to choose publicly or privately with friends.
 Use the embed code to embed directly into your class website or blog.
 Download the free iPhone or Android apps for use on mobile phones or use Symbaloo in your tablet browser as it has been maximized for use on these devices.